 - providing training for decision-makers and briefings for staff and students;

 - consulting with trade unions, (both internally and externally), interested groups and individuals, internal and external.

-The Governing Body is responsible for ensuring that:
+The Governing Body is responsible for:

-the school complies with the relevant equality legislation;
+ensuring that the school complies with the relevant equality legislation;

 The headteacher is responsible for:

 Ensuring that the Equality Statement and its procedures are followed;